facebook/react/packages/react-events/docs/Press.md

 down) can be moved back within the bounds of the element to reactivate it.
 Ensure you pass in a constant to reduce memory allocations.
 Default is `20` for each offset.

+### preventContextMenu: boolean = false

+Prevents the native context menu from being shown, but `onContextMenu` is still called.

 ### preventDefault: boolean = true